-In an effort to reduce America’s dependence on foreign oil, reduce urban emissions and reduce greenhouse gases, the federal government offers a number of tax incentives to encourage the use of natural gas vehicles.
+To reduce America’s dependence on foreign oil, reduce urban emissions and reduce greenhouse gases, the federal government offers several tax incentives to encourage the use of natural gas vehicles.

 Alternative Fuel Infrastructure Tax Credit